Munchos

 Munchos are a potato chip snack food manufactured from dehydrated potatoes by Frito-Lay.

 Munchos are somewhat similar to Lay's Stax and Pringles, which are also made from dried potatoes.
-Some reviews say that the chip differs in its "light and airy taste", and have a lot more of a salty texture than its more popular associate Lay's.
-They are also kosher.
+Some reviews say that the chip differs in its "light and airy taste", and has more of a salty flavor than its more popular associate Lay's.
+Munchos are also kosher.

 History

 Although originally marketed as being otherwise, the current incarnations of Munchos are actually thinner than most potato chips, to the point of being slightly transparent and containing air pockets.
 When first introduced, they were positioned as "a potato snack, thicker than potato chips."
 Their slightly curved shape and rough texture assist with dipping.
 Ingredients include dehydrated potatoes, corn and/or sunflower oil, corn meal, potato starch, salt, sulfate, niacin, thiamin mononitrate, riboflavin, and yeast.

-In 1969, a 7.25oz., bag which sold for 59 cents retail is now sold—as of 2022—for $2.29 to $3.29, and 1.49 for the 2.25 oz. bag.
+In 1969, a 7.25oz., bag which sold for 59 cents retail is now sold—as of 2022—for $2.29 to $3.29, and $1.49 for the 2.25 oz. bag.
 The original Munchos debuted a few months after Pringles, another brand of product that identified as "potato crisps" (a term Pringles adopted after Frito-Lay successfully sued to prevent them from naming their product "potato chips"); early descriptions of Munchos closely parallel those of Pringles, with their curved shapes and thicker construction.
 Lay's Stax, a similar snack to Pringles, also marketed itself as "potato crisps".